GeetRakala/SDRG/DOCUMENTATION.md

 ```

 ### 2. `reassignInactiveEdges`
-**Problem**: When a chain of nodes is decimated into a cluster, the original edges connecting the internal (now dead) nodes to the outside world must be rerouted to the new cluster "head".
-**Solution**: The function calculates the shortest path through the decimated cluster (using Activated Dijkstra) and creates new edges from the cluster head to the external neighbors, ensuring the effective coupling is physically correct.
+When a chain of nodes is decimated, edges from internal (now dead) nodes must be rerouted to the cluster head.
+The function computes shortest paths through the decimated cluster via Activated Dijkstra and creates new edges with corrected weights.

 **Pseudocode**:
 ```python